Mourad Bouzidi: Biography and career

 On October 16, 2010, he beat Anderson "Braddock" Silva in the quarter-finals of the 2010/11 United Glory World Series at United Glory 12 in Amsterdam.
 Advancing to the semi-finals in Charleroi on March 19, 2011, Bouzidi lost to Brice Guidon via technical knockout at United Glory 13.
 He then faced Errol Zimmerman for the second time in his career in a super fight at United Glory 14 in Moscow, losing via decision to bring the pair's rivalry to 1–1.

 He faced Gökhan Saki at Glory 2: Brussels on October 6, 2012 in Brussels, Belgium and lost by unanimous decision.

-He competed in the sixteen-man 2012 Glory Heavyweight Grand Slam at Glory 4: Tokyo - 2012 Heavyweight Grand Slam in Saitama, Japan on December 31, 2012 and arm injuries were the story of the night for Bouzidi.
+He competed in the sixteen-man 2012 Glory Heavyweight Grand Slam at Glory 4: Tokyo - 2012 Heavyweight Grand Slam in Saitama, Japan on December 31, 2012, and arm injuries were the story of the night for Bouzidi.
 At the tournament's opening stage, he was drawn against his trainer, the legendary Peter Aerts.
 Aerts took the first round but broke his right hand and was unable to come out for the second, gifting Bouzidi a passage to the quarter-finals where he came up against Daniel Ghiţă.
-After a close first round, Bouzidi injured his right arm in round two by throwing an awkward punch that was then countered by a powerful kick from Ghiţă.
+After a close first round, Bouzidi injured his right arm in round two by throwing an awkward punch that was countered by a powerful kick from Ghiţă.
 He was unable to continue and was counted out by the referee.

 He defeated Fabiano Cyclone via TKO due to corner stoppage in round two at Glory 6: Istanbul in Istanbul, Turkey on April 6, 2013.

 He competed in the Glory 9: New York - 2013 95kg Slam in New York City on June 22, 2013, losing out to Danyo Ilunga by unanimous decision in the quarter-finals.

 He lost to Saulo Cavalari by first-round KO on the Glory 12: New York - Lightweight World Championship Tournament undercard in New York City, New York, US on November 23, 2013.